-Thus, the component will address barrier 3, by: (i) supporting climate resilient solutions at farm-scale to enhance the capacity of agricultural systems to face present and future uncertainties, and by: (ii) diversifying source of incomes, through the strengthening of downstream segments of the value chains: processing and marketing.
-Indeed, climate-resilient agriculture, including water management in irrigation, climate change-resistant crop development, inorganic fertilizers and pesticides, use of climate information, have a potential to increasing agricultural yield, and ensure food security.
-Moreover, the additional integration of gender approaches provides the opportunity to promote gender equality while scaling it up.
-The technical assistance and the project investments across the value chains crops will include support on land access and land tenure security, input supply, equipment, provision of climate-resilient production techniques and information, support for storage, processing and marketing.
+Component 3 will address barrier 3, by: (i) supporting climate resilient solutions at farm-scale to enhance the capacity of agricultural systems to face present and future uncertainties, and by: (ii) diversifying source of incomes, through the strengthening of downstream segments of the value chains: processing and marketing.
+Indeed, climate-resilient agriculture, including water management in irrigation, climate change-resistant crop development, inorganic fertilizers and pesticides, use of climate information, have a potential to increasing agricultural yield38, and ensure food security.
+Moreover, the additional integration of gender approaches provides the opportunity to promote gender equality while scaling it up39.
+By supporting diversification of farming activities in the processing and marketing segments of the value chains, and thereby spreading the risk among different crop and livestock types, and by increasing the range of agricultural products for subsistence or markets40, this component provides to smallholder farmers opportunities to increase their ability to cope with upcoming climate variability and change.
+The, project investments and technical assistance across the value chains crops will include input supply, equipment, provision of climate-resilient production techniques and information, support for storage, processing and marketing.
 Farmers' economic growth and training will be a cross-cutting activity, to better take advantage of investment made, enhance sustainability, and connect farmers with markets (see figure 5 below).
-The private sector is expected to play roles in input supply, equipment provision, and market linkages for target crops.
-Partnerships with agribusinesses will facilitate access to high-quality inputs, processing technologies, and marketing opportunities.
-Additionally, collaboration with financial institutions and traders will enhance value chain financing and expand market access.
-Private sector actors may also contribute to coinvestment in the multifunctional hubs and assist in scaling climate-resilient practices through shared infrastructure and expertise.
-Further details on specific roles and mechanisms for collaboration will be elaborated in the full proposal stage.

-The support provided under this component will be in the form of sub-grants, targeting women and youth organizations, based on a value chain approach (inputs, production, storage, processing and marketing), as provision of ex-ante funds to smallholders can be used to cover start-up transition costs that might otherwise prevent them from changing agricultural practices.
+The support provided under this component will be in the form of sub-grants, targeting women and youth organizations, based on a value chain approach (inputs, production, storage, processing and marketing), as provision of ex-ante funds to smallholders can be used to cover start-up transition costs that might otherwise prevent them from changing agricultural practices41.
 Targeted groups will be invited to apply for grants, and selected organizations will be accompanied to implement diversified resilient agricultural systems for climate adaptation, throughout all segments of value chains crops, based on the project's climate-resilient value chain approach, as illustrated below.